 - Mistake of fact or wrongful identification

-These are just a few defenses that could be used to defend yourself when you are accused of driving under the influence of drugs or alcohol.
+These are just a few defenses that a lawyer could use to defend you from charges of driving under the influence of drugs or alcohol.
 Your attorney might also suggest working out a plea agreement or entering a pretrial diversion program.

 Getting a DUI Expunged from Your Record

 Expunging a DUI means it is “sealed” so that, for most purposes, it is invisible to the public.
-This does not quite make it as if you never got a DUI at all, but for the purposes of background checks, it comes close.
+This act does not quite make it as if you never got a DUI, but it comes close for background checks.

 If your DUI gets expunged, it will not show up on most criminal background checks.
 Even if an employer does find out about your DUI, they can no longer hold it against you.
-Unlike a regular criminal conviction, an expunged conviction cannot be considered for employment, professional licensing, or college admissions.
-Doing so would now count as discrimination.
+Unlike a regular criminal conviction, an expunged conviction should not affect:

 That does not mean your DUI is invisible, but it does become a non-issue.
 For example:

-- Your arrest may still show up in some records.
-However, federal law prohibits the reporting of arrests after seven years, so it will fall off the report eventually.
+- Your arrest may still appear in some records.
+However, federal law prohibits the reporting of arrests after seven years, so they will eventually disappear from the report.
 It’s illegal for employers to consider arrests that didn’t result in convictions.

-- Sometimes a criminal check will show a conviction but will note that it got expunged.
+- Sometimes, a criminal check will show an expunged conviction.
 It’s illegal for employers to discriminate based on an expunged conviction.

 - Employers cannot even ask you about expunged convictions or arrests that didn’t lead to convictions.